Skip to main content

 Faculty of Science Students' Association

-The Wilfrid Laurier University Faculty of Science is comprised of nearly 4,000 students.
-The Faculty of Science Students’ Association (FOSSA) is a group of science students that hope to provide a diverse and enlightening experience to the Laurier science community.
-FOSSA provides activities, information and services to enhance the educational, cultural, environmental and social conditions of its members throughout the year.
+The Faculty of Science at Wilfrid Laurier University is home to over 9,000 students.
+The Faculty of Science Students’ Association (FOSSA) is a student-led body committed to fostering an inclusive, engaging and academically enriching environment for the Laurier science community.
+Throughout the year, FOSSA delivers programming, services and resources that enhance students’ educational, cultural, environmental and social experiences.
+FOSSA also supports student research through scholarships and the organization of research conferences educational, cultural, environmental and social conditions of its members throughout the year.

 Laurier Biology Association